BishwajitDu/sampleProjects/README.md

 # Weather Application

+Xcode Version: Version 13.2.1 (13C100)
+Minimum iOS version supported: 12.0
+Architecture Used : MVVM
+Dependency : Snapkit

+Need to install pod before running the project.
+Pod file is included in the project just need to do install pod from terminal

 This is an test project on weather application.
 In this project many concepts of swift are covered.
 Some of the concepts are as follows:

 1. Typealias
 2. Access specifiers